How to lower your cholesterol

 Medicines

-However, many of the scare stories about side effects have largely been shown to be down to the 'nocebo effect'.
-This is the opposite of the placebo effect (where you're more likely to get better from a treatment if you believe you will, regardless of how effective it is).
+However, many of the scare stories about side effects have largely been shown to be down to the nocebo effect.
+This is the opposite of the placebo effect - where you're more likely to get better from a treatment if you believe you will, regardless of how effective it is.
 With the nocebo effect, you're more likely to get side effects if you're worried about them - and the more publicity there was about statins, the more people were worried.

 While statins may be the best-known lipid-lowering medicines, they're not the only ones.
-If your cholesterol isn't adequately controlled with lifestyle and statin treatment - or you can't take statins - you may be prescribed a medicine called ezetimibe or a 'fibrate' medicine.
+If your cholesterol isn't adequately controlled with lifestyle and statin treatment - or you can't take statins - you may be prescribed a medicine called ezetimibe or a fibrate medicine.

 In the last couple of years, there have been several new medicines with powerful lipid-lowering properties developed.
-These target a protein called PCSK9, which is linked to high levels of 'bad' LDL cholesterol.
-Medicines in this group include Repatha (evolocumab), Praluent (alirocumab) and inclisiran (Leqvio), which has been found to reduce LDL cholesterol by about 50% with a single six-monthly injection.
+These target a protein called PCSK9, which is linked to high levels of LDL cholesterol.
+Medicines in this group include Repatha (evolocumab), Praluent (alirocumab) and inclisiran (Leqvio), which has been found to reduce LDL cholesterol by around 50% with a single six-monthly injection.
 However, these medicines are usually only given to people at very high risk, and whose cholesterol isn't controlled with tablets.

 Quitting smoking

-Along with all the other benefits of stopping smoking, quitting can reduce furring up of your arteries and improve your cholesterol.
-Of course, quitting is easier said than done - nicotine is highly addictive and cigarettes are designed to deliver a rapid 'hit' of nicotine.
-But there's lots of free NHS support available to quit smoking and a wide range of tools that can help, ranging from nicotine replacement therapy (NRT) in patches, gum, inhalators, tablets, lozenges and sprays to vaping.
-Which alternative you use is up to you (ideally in discussion with your smoking cessation healthcare professional).
-But two things are clear - quitting is one of the best gifts you can give your body, and you're much more likely to quit successfully with expert support than by going 'cold turkey'.
+Which alternative you use is up to you - ideally in discussion with your smoking cessation healthcare professional.
+But two things are clear - quitting is one of the best gifts you can give your body, and you're much more likely to quit successfully with expert support than by going cold turkey.

 Continue reading below